-A Podiatrist’s View of The Importance of Post Ankle Sprain Rehabillitation
+A Point Cook Podiatrist’s View of The Importance of Post Ankle Sprain Rehabillitation

 Today we are going to look specifically at ankle inversion sprains, where the ankle is rolled outwards and the ligaments, tendons or even sometimes bones on the outside of the foot become damaged.
 During an ankle sprain there are many structures that are damaged which is often demonstrated by pain, swelling and bruising.
 Often the first few hours, days or even weeks are painful to the point where weight bearing is difficult.
 During this time it is important to get a proper assessment to check the extent of the damage and to assess how long rest or immobilization is required.
 Immobilization can vary from patient to patient, anywhere from strapping to CAM boots to total contact casting and crutches.